 Whistleblowing is the process of raising concerns about patient safety or other harm.
 Everyone benefits if concerns can be raised early and dealt with promptly and professionally.

-New whistleblowing standards are being introduced across NHS Scotland from 1 April 2021, including in NHS Forth Valley.
+Updated whistleblowing standards were introduced in all NHS Boards across Scotland from 1 April 2021, including in NHS Forth Valley.
 These build on previous arrangements and include the creation of a new Independent National Whistleblowing Officer (INWO) which forms part of the Scottish Public Services Ombudsman.

 The standards cover all NHS Forth Valley staff, staff working in primary care services (GP and dental practices, pharmacies and opticians), staff from partner organisations or contractors who work with or provide services on behalf of NHS Forth Valley (e.g. Serco) as well as bank and agency staff, students, trainees and volunteers.